raspberrypilearning/Funny-Face-Follower/en/step_2.md

 --- /task ---

 --- task ---
-Click the green flag and see if your project works!
+Click the **Green flag** and see if your project works.

+Your mask should now follow your face wherever you go!
 --- /task ---